 Some Certificate Authorities (especially Sectigo and DigiCert) may ask you to update or add your phone number to your company's DUNS listing, as a part of your Business or Extended Validation process.
 After you have contacted Dun & Bradstreet and added your phone number to your company's DUNS listing, it may take between 5 and 40 days for Dun & Bradstreet to make [...]

 How to reissue an SSL Certificate?
-(Except CPAC and Code Signing) We allow you to reissue your SSL Certificate for various reasons.
-You may want to change your domain name, your company name, or maybe you changed servers and you were given another CSR which was generated on your new server, or you lost your Private [...]
+(Except CPAC and Code Signing) We allow you to reissue your SSL Certificate for various reasons, including Multi-Year SSL Subscriptions.
+But also, you need to reissue your SSL if you: want to change your domain name, want to change your company name, want to change your CSR, use a [...]

 If your Credit / Debit Card payment via our default payment processor (Stripe) fails, you can always pay using a Credit/ Debit Card via PayPal.
 Here is how to do that: Please go to "My Invoices" page inside your SSL Dragon account to see the unpaid invoice for your order: https://my.ssldragon.com/clientarea.php?action=invoices Click on your unpaid invoice to open [...]